-The Commission covenants that it will take such actions as it deems necessary to demand, collect and sue for any proceeds that may become due and payable to it under any policy.
+The Commission covenants that it will take such actions as it deems necessary to demand, collect and sue for any proceeds that may become due and payable to it under any policy accountant.
+A copy of such audit shall be filed with the Trustee promptly after the receipt by the Commission for such purpose.